 Rosa Matta rice is a secret from Kerala, India.
-A wonderfully healthy, (un)polished** rice with a unique pinkish colour and a wonderful nutty taste.
-As India tightens its export of rice, it becomes less available overseas.
-Today I searched Adelaide, but none of the Indian groceries are able to get stocks of it.
+A wonderfully healthy, unpolished rice with a unique pinkish colour and a wonderful nutty taste.

-I loved this rice, and am so sad that I can’t get it here.
-No matter where you go in Kerala this rice is always an option, even in Punjabi restaurants!
-I believe it is a relatively cheap rice*** at least in comparison to other rices exported from India, but it is served everywhere, from corner local cafe to top hotels.
+No matter where you go in Kerala this rice is always an option, even in Punjabi restaurants! 🙂 I believe it is a relatively cheap rice*** at least in comparison to other rices exported from India, but it is served everywhere, from corner local cafe to top hotels.
 It is so well suited to dishes from Kerala, flavoured beautifully with coconut.

 To remove the husk from the rice kernel, the rice grain is soaked, boiled, soaked and dried.
 Then in a mill, it is lightly crushed to break the husk and brushed against a belt to release the husk.
 Then the husk is blown off while the ‘rice kernel’ is collected.

 If you stop here, as is the case with Matta rice, the rice is NOT Polished, but since it does brush against a belt (to remove the husk), some folks may consider this polishing – but it is not.
-I have close-up pics of the rice grain and you can see bits of husk still stick to the rice grain, giving it the reddish-brown tinge. (you will have to wait for my post to see the pics).
-Further, since this is done in small mills, the process is not completely standardized and any small change in boiling and soaking gives it a slightly different color (and depends on local rice variants too).
+It is the bits of husk still sticking to the rice grain that give it the reddish-brown tinge.
+Further, since this is done in small mills, the process is not completely standardized and any small change in boiling and soaking gives it a slightly different color, and it depends on local rice variants too.

 Notice, the raw (or cooked) rice grain is larger (or puffier) in the par-boiled varieties (rosamatta, …).
 This is because the grain is not polished much and more of the rice is saved.
 In contrast, since the white rice grain has to be polished a lot, more of the rice kernel is lost in the polishing process and the grain ends up smaller.
-Thus the boiled rice yields a higher percentage of the raw rice grain that the polished white rice.
-Thus the boiled rice ends up cheaper!
+Thus the par-boiled rice yields a higher percentage of the raw rice grain than the polished white rice.
+Thus the par-boiled rice ends up cheaper!

-Local laborers in the villages eat a lot of par-boiled rice.
+Local labourers in the villages eat a lot of par-boiled rice.
 It is cheaper for them to take the grain to the local mill and get it de-husked than to buy other rice.